Lawsuit: GOP donor used wealth, political connections to sex traffic teen

 "How many more are there out there that have been silenced and intimidated?" said Anderson.
 "It's really scary what they did and tried to do here."

-Lazzaro's attorney, Zachary Lee Newland, did not respond immediately to a request for comment.
-But Newland has maintained his client's innocence in criminal proceedings, dismissing the allegations as anonymous and without merit.
+Lazzaro's attorney, Zachary Lee Newland, has maintained his client's innocence in criminal proceedings, dismissing the allegations as anonymous and without merit.

+"The individuals who filed this lawsuit today showed the public that their true motivation is greed," said Newland in a statement Tuesday.

+Newland said the family behind the lawsuit "tried to extort" Lazzaro in 2020.
+"Mr. Lazzaro refused to be extorted then and refuses to be extorted today."

 The lawsuit describes Lazzaro as a "politically connected and wealthy adult," citing his public friendship with Jennifer Carnahan, who resigned from her post as GOP chairwoman after charges against Lazzaro went public.